 determine if their submission requires scientific review

-if scientific review is required, then the final, completed Scientific Review Form completed by the SRC and indicating their approval, should be attached to Section 2.01 (3.0) in the eIRB application;
+if scientific review is required, then the final, completed scientific review form (available on the Office of Clinical and Translation Research's intranet page) completed by the SRC and indicating their approval, should be attached to Section 2.01 (3.0) in the eIRB application;

 if the SRC required minor modifications, the investigator should also attach a letter outlining the changes that have been made to the protocol to address the SRC's concerns and issues;